dgonzalb/BambooPaymentDoc/content/en/docs/Purchase-workflow/Customer-Types/Direct-Tokenization.md

 ---
-title: "Direct Tokenization"
+title: "PCI Tokenization"
-linkTitle: "Direct Tokenization"
+linkTitle: "PCI Tokenization"
 date: 2023-07-17T07:28:16-05:00
 description: >
   If your commerce is **PCI-compliant**,  this functionality allows you to create the tokens for the cards used in your Web through API, so you don't need to invoke the [Checkout Form]({{< ref "Checkout-Form.md" >}}).